FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 ## Packet

 Unit of interaction between traffic generator and the system under test.
-Term "packet" is used also as an abstractions of Ethernet frames.
+Term "packet" is used also as an abstraction of Ethernet frames.

 ### Packet Offered